us-irs/sat-rs/satrs-book/src/communication.md

 space systems which do not have permanent contact like low-earth-orbit (LEO) satellites.

 The most important task of a TC source is to deliver the telecommands to the correct recipients.
-For modern component oriented software using message passing, this usually includes staged demultiplexing components to determine where a command needs to be sent.
+For component oriented software using message passing, this usually includes staged demultiplexing components to determine where a command needs to be sent.

+Using a generic concept of a TC source and a TM sink as part of the software design simplifies the flexibility of the TMTC infrastructure: Newly added TM generators and TC receiver only have to forward their generated or received packets to those handler objects.

 # Low-level protocols and the bridge to the communcation subsystem